cs-si-ucr/CS14-Spring15/docs/lab_week_02.md

 [STL-video]:https://channel9.msdn.com/Series/C9-Lectures-Stephan-T-Lavavej-Standard-Template-Library-STL-/C9-Lectures-Introduction-to-STL-with-Stephan-T-Lavavej  "Lecture that introduces STL"

-Like templates, you've already been using a small portiton of the Standard Template Library already.
+Like templates, you've already been using a small portion of the Standard Template Library already.

-Namely, you're already well-acquiented with the contigous container [`std::vector`][std-vector] and maybe even [`std::list`][std-list].
+Namely, you're already well-acquainted with the contiguous container [`std::vector`][std-vector] and maybe even [`std::list`][std-list].

 The Standard Template Library, or the **STL** for short, is a library that provides many reusable (or generic) algorithms and data structures that programmers would otherwise have to reimplement themselves.